Cuban pilot accused of downing planes from Hermanos al Rescate transferred to Miami

 The legal challenges it faces

-A judge will have to decide whether González-Pardo remains in custody or if he can request bail.
+A judge will decide whether González-Pardo remains in custody or if he can request bail.

-The criminal defense attorney Alfredo Izaguirre was blunt: “He should not be released because he does not even have a legal immigration status in the country.”
+The criminal lawyer Alfredo Izaguirre was emphatic: “He should not be released because he doesn’t even have a legal immigration status in the country.”

 Izaguirre also warned that the former pilot could become a key witness against the other defendants.

-"It gives him the opportunity to collaborate and testify against others once they arrive here, and that could benefit him with a reduction of his sentence," he emphasized.
+"It gives him the opportunity to collaborate and be a witness against others, once they arrive here, and that could benefit him with a reduction of his sentence," he emphasized.

-However, Domínguez warned that González-Pardo is at a crossroads: cooperating with the prosecution could benefit him, but his wife remains in Cuba.
+However, Domínguez warned that González-Pardo is at a crossroads: cooperating with the prosecution could work to his advantage, but his wife remains in Cuba.

 Silvia Iriondo, a survivor of the attack who was on Basulto's plane, summarized the weight of the process:

-"The fact that he did not fire does not mean that he is not responsible for a conspiracy to kill American citizens and a legal resident of the United States, in international airspace, during a humanitarian flight."
+"The fact that he did not fire does not mean he is not responsible for a conspiracy to kill American citizens and a legal resident of the United States in international airspace during a humanitarian flight."

-If found guilty of the federal charge related to the downing of the Hermanos al Rescate planes, González-Pardo could face life imprisonment.
+If found guilty in the federal indictment for the downing of the Hermanos al Rescate aircraft, González-Pardo could face life imprisonment.

 Filed under: